DONATE NOW SECURELY WITH

 The mission of the Boothbay Region Student Aid Fund is to provide need-based financial assistance to Boothbay Region High School graduates seeking education beyond the secondary level.

-Over 55 years ago, a group of community members who wanted to help young people who aspired to furthering their education after graduation from Boothbay Region High School, came together to form the Boothbay Region Student Aid Fund (BRSAF) organization.
-Today, the BRSAF, led by an all-volunteer board, provides financial assistance in the form of loan-free grants to BRHS graduates and alumni.
+Over 60 years ago, a group of community members who wanted to help young people who aspired to furthering their education after graduation from Boothbay Region High School, came together to form the Boothbay Region Student Aid Fund (BRSAF) organization.
+Today, the BRSAF, led by an all-volunteer Board of Directors from the Boothbay Region, provides financial assistance in the form of loan-free grants to BRHS graduates and alumni.

 The BRSAF has been able to cover a portion of students’ educational expenses thanks to the continued generosity and committed support from individuals, community organizations, and businesses.
 These contributions to the annual fund or capital gifts made to establish named funds or to increase our invested funds have been critical in facilitating the education of so many.